Xuan-0808/Xuan-0808.github.io/index.md

 - **Sep 2020:** First Class Scholarship for Academic study of Renmin University of China (Top 5%).

 ## News and Updates
 **2024/02:** I have confirmed the admission offer of DPhil program of Population Health in Oxford University.
-In the next three years, my research will focus on "Reproductive factors and breast cancer risk in diverse populations".
+In the next three years, my research will primarily focus on "Reproductive factors and breast cancer risk in diverse populations".
 <div align=center>
 <img src="/images/Oxford.PNG" height=100>
 </div>